-- Have sufficient shop visits data on the backend to attribute to ad click traffic and pass our user privacy thresholds.
+- Have sufficient shop visit data on the backend to attribute to ad click or viewable impressions traffic and pass our user privacy thresholds.

 How it works

 Shop visit data is based on anonymous, aggregated statistics.
-AdWords creates modelled numbers by using current and past data on the number of people who click on your ads and later visit your shop.
+AdWords creates modelled numbers by using current and past data on the number of people who click or view your ads and later visit your shop.

-Shop visit data can’t be tied to individual ad clicks or people.
+Shop visit data can’t be tied to individual ad clicks, viewable impressions or people.
 We use industry best practices to ensure the privacy of individual users.

 Occasionally, shop visit reports may show low numbers, even “1”.
 This can happen if you’re looking at data on a more detailed level, such as segmenting by device.
-Because numbers are modelled and anonymised, “1” does not actually mean that one person clicked on an ad and then visited your shop.
+Because numbers are modelled and anonymised, '1' doesn't actually mean that that one person clicked or viewed an ad and then visited your shop.
 Instead, it’s better to read this as a value close to one, or an average of one.